AKASH2907/Content-based-Video-Relevance-Prediction/README.md

 # Content-based-Video-Recommendation
 Video Relevance Prediction ACM Mutimedia Grand Challenge 2018

-**Can't really discuss about the methods till end of July as paper is in review but basic approaches are discussed.**

    As a part of ACM Multiledia 2018 Grand Challenge, we participated in this challenge which is conducted by HULU organization.Due to legal issues, we don't have access to the videos of TV Shows and Movies.
 So, based on the features of InceptionV3 network and Convolution 3D network, we predicted videos based on the feature analysis.

    Video relevance prediction is one of the most important tasks for online streaming service.
 Given the relevance of videos